 If your laptop causes suspicious traffic over the network, it will be suspended from the network until it is checked by ITS Tech Support.

 Students must log in using their Suffolk email username and password.
-All work must be saved externally to a USB key drive or disk.
+All work must be saved externally to a USB key drive or the student's OneDrive Account.
 In the event the computer reboots or becomes unresponsive, any unsaved work will be lost.
 ITS is not responsible for any damage or loss of data resulting from the use of the lab computers.

 1. All allegations of student misconduct shall be filed with the Dean of Students.
 The Dean of Students may request the allegations be filed in writing.
 Upon receipt of such allegations, the Dean of Students shall, within a period not to exceed fourteen days absent good cause, refer the matter to the Chair or, if there are co-Chairs, a co-Chair (hereinafter both referred to as Chair) of the Faculty Administrative Committee.
 If, however, the Dean of Students reasonably believes that the allegations, even if true, would not constitute sanctionable conduct, then the Dean of Students shall consult with an academic associate dean regarding the matter.
 If the academic associate dean agrees with the Dean of Students, then the Dean of Students shall not refer the matter to the Chair and shall take no further action.
 If the academic associate dean disagrees, then the matter shall be referred to the Chair.
 Upon referring the matter to the Chair, the Dean of Students shall notify the Assistant Dean for Academic Services of the filing of the allegations.Initial Review and Issuance of Complaint